 The MAC Lab, in consultation with MHT and SHA archaeologists, may refuse to accept collections with unconserved or unstable material remains.
-See https://jefpat.maryland.gov/Pages/mac-lab/conservation.aspx for more information on MAC Lab conservation services.

 8. Project Documentation

 All project documentation that tells the story of the archaeological investigation (Table E) should be submitted, even if there are no associated artifact collections.
 Records are required in three forms unless stated elsewhere in Section 8: